 In 1990, the Hawke government established the Aboriginal and Torres Strait Islander Commission (ATSIC), a government body, composed of Aboriginal and Torres Strait Islander people, with the role of maximising Indigenous participation in the development and implementation of policies that affected them.

 Challenges of self-determination

-Some very significant progress had been made as a result of the Indigenous civil rights movement, and on the surface, self-determination sounded great for Indigenous people.
-However, in reality the transition was complex and challenging for many Indigenous people and communities.
+Some very significant progress had been made as a result of the Indigenous civil rights movement, and on the surface, self-determination sounded great for First Nations people.
+However, in reality the transition was complex and challenging for many Aboriginal and Torres Strait Islander people and communities.